 Key factors in the success of your new lawn will be:

-What’s the best time of year to do it?
+What’s the best time of year to start over?

 Between August and October 1st is the ideal time.
-Next best would be late in the spring, when conditions are favorable and before deciduous trees complete their leaf out.
+Next best would be late in the spring before deciduous trees complete their leaf out.

-Do you need your lawn soil tested before you replant?
+Should you test your lawn soil before you replant?

 Yes.
-This is the only way to accurately know what state of health your soils are in and what exactly is needed to bring them into balance so that your new lawn thrives.
-A PH test (Rapidtest) is an easy and inexpensive way to see what your soil is missing.
-In the Portland area, most soil needs lime to balance the high acid levels.
-Visit us at our Portland Nursery and we’ll test your soil for you.
+This is the only way to accurately know what state of health your soil is in and what exactly is needed to bring it into balance so that your new lawn thrives.
+A pH test (such as Rapidtest) is an easy and inexpensive way to see what your soil is missing.
+In the Portland area, most soil needs lime to balance out high acid levels.
+Visit us at our Portland garden center and we’ll test your soil for you.